 2.10 Authorisation of a Short Extension requires written permission from the Programme Leader.
 A short extension is for up to and including 7 days and is usually for one unit only.
+This is usually applied for prior to the assessment deadline.
+An example of this is illness at time of submission.
+Extensions will not be granted for loss of work, holiday commitment or poor time management.
 If a student is successful in their application for an extension, the tutor must record the revised deadline and ensure they adhere to it.